npmccallum/daywalker/README.md

 ## How it works

-1. Use the function-like proc-macro: `nightly! { ... }`.
+1. Use the function-like proc-macro: `roam! { ... }`.
-2. Inside the proc-macro, use the conditional operators:
+2. Inside the proc-macro, use the conditional operators ("bitemarks"):

 - **`++[...]`**: Emit code only when `nightly` feature is enabled
 - **`--[...]`**: Emit code only when `nightly` feature is disabled